dapr/go-sdk/Readme.md

 ## Usage

-The `example` folder contains a Dapr enabled `serving` app a `client` app that uses this SDK to invoke dapr API for state and events, `serving` app for service to service invocation, and a simple HTTP binding to illustrate output binding.
+The `example` folder contains a Dapr enabled `serving` app a `client` app that uses this SDK to invoke Dapr API for state and events, `serving` app for service to service invocation, and a simple HTTP binding to illustrate output binding.
 To run the example:

 1. Start the `serving` app in the `example/serving` directory